mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "We are a proud bunch.
 When the steam lines and electric rails were coming up, we held on to tradition.
 There's a certain sense with crops that farmers have.
 No machine could ever copy it."

-"I beliieve it.
+"I believe it.
 I've seen it myself."

 I reached for his shoulders under a thin, tightly woven tunic that he usually wore under his medical aprons.
 It reached for comfort more than for attention.